-Stainless Steel in WatchesCopyright © David Boettcher 2006 - 2017 all rights reserved.
+Stainless Steel in WatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The first stainless steels created by Brearley were the very hard Martensitic form and it took some time before heat treatment techniques were developed that made it possible to forge it into domestic knife blades, the first commercial products.
 Brearley was succeeded by Dr. W. H. Hatfield who developed an Austenitic "18:8" stainless steel that was easier to work.
 From 1924 this new alloy was marketed by the Sheffield, England, steel masters Thomas Firth & Sons under the name “Staybrite”.

 In the 1930s, the rise in popularity of stainless steel as a fashionable material coincided with the worldwide financial slump that followed the 1929 Wall Street crash, which reduced demand for gold and silver watches.
 These two factors lead to moves to use stainless steel for watch cases instead of gold and silver.

-The image here is an early Rolex 3646 (Panerai) case back with Staybrite stamp.
-Staybrite steel was made by Thomas Firth John Brown Ltd. of Sheffield and was protected by Swiss patent No. 138 647.Use of the name Staybrite like this required permission from Firth, and it could only be put onto items that were actually made of Staybrite steel.
+The image here is an early Rolex 3646 (Panerai) case back with “Staybrite” stamp.Use of the name Staybrite like this required permission from Firth, and it could only be put onto items that were actually made of Staybrite steel.

-Discovery and early use
+Discovery and Early Use

 Brearley was head of the joint Brown Firth Research Laboratories in Sheffield, set up by John Brown and Company and Thomas Firth & Sons.
 In 1912 Brearley had been asked to look into the failure due to internal erosion of rifle barrels manufactured by the Royal Small Arms factory in Enfield, near London.
-Brearley thought that steel with an increased proportion of chromium above the five percent then in use might solve the problem and ordered in October 1912 two crucible melts of steels having 10 percent to 15 percent chromium.
+Brearley thought that steel with an increased proportion of chromium above the five percent then in use might solve the problem and in October 1912 ordered two crucible melts of steels having 10 percent to 15 percent chromium.
 Both melts proved too high in carbon, but Brearley persisted with more melts, and a successful cast, No. 1008, with 0.24 percent carbon and 12.86 percent chromium was made on August 20, 1913.
 Samples were sent to Enfield for testing as rifle barrels but didn't show the desired improvement.
-However, while testing the material in the laboratory, Brearley noticed that it resisted acid etching for microscopic examination of its crystal structure, and he was surprised to notice that samples left in the laboratory atmosphere didn't rust.
+However, while testing the material in the laboratory, Brearley noticed that it resisted acid etching for microscopic examination of its crystal structure, and he was surprised to notice that polished samples left in the laboratory atmosphere overnight didn't rust.

 Brearley realized that this new material was ideal for cutlery, particularly knives, which at the time had carbon steel blades that rusted very easily, and he persuaded a friend, Ernest Stuart of R. F. Mosley & Co., to try it out.
 Stuart reported that knife blades made from the material had proved to be rustless (Stuart commented that stainless steel would be a more marketable name than rustless steel), but that the steel was so hard to forge it ruined his tools!
 Brearley's low-carbon alloy of iron and chromium was Martensitic stainless steel, meaning it had a very hard form of steel crystalline structure in the hardened condition, but was amenable to annealing by heat treatment to make it workable.

 Brearley was succeeded at Firths by Dr. W. H. Hatfield who developed an Austenitic stainless steel by adding nickel as well as chromium to steel, arriving at a stainless steel containing 18% chromium and 8% nickel (often called “18-8 stainless steel”).
 Austenitic stainless steels are very tough and ductile, non-magnetic, and cannot be hardened by heat treatment, but they can be hardened by cold working.
 From 1924 this new alloy was marketed by Thomas Firth & Sons under the name "Staybrite" and went on to be widely used in making cutlery, kitchen equipment and kitchen utensils.
 John Brown and Company and Thomas Firth & Sons merged in 1930 becoming Firth Brown Steels.

-Stainless steel in watches
+Stainless Steel in Watches

 Gold and silver cases were used for 51.8% of Swiss watches exported in 1920, falling to 29.1% in 1930 and only 5% in 1935.
 It is also notable that watches shrank to their smallest sizes in the 1930s, from a relatively common size for a man's watch of around 33 to 35mm diameter during WW1 down to as small as 28mm in the 1930s.
 Part of the reason for this seems to have been that watchmakers competed to make smaller and smaller watches to show off their technical prowess, but as ladies wristwatches had been available in this size for many years there must have been another cause which started this trend.
 A natural desire not to flaunt ones wealth during a period of such austerity, and therefore for a small and discrete wristwatch, was probably the origin of this fashion.

 This method of making watch cases developed before powered machinery was invented, but it was continued; partly out of tradition, but also because it was an economical way of handling the costly raw materials used; silver, gold and platinum.
-Even when powered machinery became available and it would have been possible to machine a watch case from the solid, the sheer availability and cost of blocks of silver and gold, together with the requirement to gather and reprocess large amounts of precious swarf, made this method of production economically impossible and so the old methods continued.
+Even when powered machinery became available and it would have been possible to machine a watch case from the solid, the sheer availability and cost of blocks of silver and gold, together with the requirement to gather and reprocess large amounts of precious swarf, made this method of production financially impracticable and so the old methods continued.

 Breakthrough in Geneva